alinnman/celestial-navigation/README.md

-If you start from a specified position (<tt>LatLon</tt>) with a specified course expecting to intercept a specific circle, such as the first visibility of a light house you can use a script like this one.
+If you start from a specified position (<tt>LatLon</tt>) with a specified course expecting to intercept a specific circle, such as the first visibility of a lighthouse you can use a script like this one.

     from starfix import LatLon, get_representation,\
                         get_great_circle_route, Circle, get_intersections